 Traveling the East Coast of Australia by campervan is an amazing experience.
 You will get to explore hidden beaches, national parks and villages you won’t be able to visit by bus.
 We made a list for you about (almost) everything you need to know before hitting the roads!
 Here are our insider tips and tricks for campervan hire Australia and how to make the most out of your East Coast road trip!

 Download an app for the best camping spots

-Before traveling up the East Coast it is important to download an application which gives you all the locations you need about campingspots (free and paid), toilets, showers, washing machines and so on.
-Spaceships Campervan has an own application which they will advise you to download upon arrival but other applications like Wiki Camps and Campermate will also do.
-Reading comments from other travelers, finding hidden gems and sharing your experiences is what will help everyone travelling by campervan.
+Before traveling up the East Coast it is important to download an application which gives you all the locations you need about camping spots (free and paid), toilets, showers, washing machines and so on.
+Spaceships Campervan has an own application which they will advise you to download upon arrival but other applications like Wiki Camps and Campermate are also great.
+Reading comments from other travelers, finding hidden gems and sharing your experiences is what will help everyone have the best experience travelling by campervan.

 Traffic rules in Australia

 In Australia, people drive on the left side of the road.
 At the start this might feel a little bit weird for people coming from right-side driving countries.
 Be alert and make sure to be fresh when driving since your old habits of driving on the right-side return when you get tired.
 Read more about traffic rules in Australia here.

 Ah.
 The joys of a campfire in the Aussie outback at night.
 Nature, the open flame, swapping stories with your mates.
 It’s a big part of being Australian.
 But if you do end up taking part in this Australian past-time it’s important to take care.
 Unfortunately bushfires are a common occurrence in Australia and in the right circumstances they can be disastrous.
 Make sure you check the website of each state you’re in before lighting a fire to check the current fire safety levels.
 Lifehacker has a great list of resources for this.